rmetcalf9/object_store_abstraction/README.md

 ## Tpyes

 ### Object Store
-This is the main controling class that has the settings.
+This is the main controlling class that has the settings.
 It handles transactions.
 There are many derived classes for different storage types.